openmediavault/openmediavault-docs/prerequisites.rst

   Solid State Disks (SSD [2]_ disks) for best performance or spinning Hard Disk Drives (HDD) for better device durability over time.

+  For RAID, SnapRAID, or mergerfs setups, prefer CMR drives over SMR.
+SMR drives can stall during rebuilds and parity sync, and the recording technology usually isn't obvious from the model number.
+A reference like the `NAS CMR/SMR drive list <https://www.nasdisks.com/cmr-smr/>`_ helps you check before buying.

 Memory (RAM)
 ^^^^^^^^^^^^